Compare SteelSeries Apex Pro Gen 3 vs HyperX Alloy Origins

 2.8

-Media controls are serviceable through function shortcuts, but reviewers repeatedly missed dedicated media keys or a volume wheel.
+Media controls are adequate through function layers, but reviewers repeatedly wished for separate or dedicated media keys.

 noise level